How old are you?

 Timber WolvesBoys or girls may join this section between the ages of 8 and 11, depending upon the composition of the Group.
 Their motto is "Do Your Best".
 They join in many games and practical activities based on the Jungle Book as written by B-P's friend Rudyard Kipling.
 Much of their learning is 'by doing'.
 The program is based on the "Tenderpad to Second Star" and starts to focus more on outdoor activities.
 "New Chums" join and are invested becoming Tenderpads.
 They progress then from First Star to Second Star with the highest award being the Leaping Wolf Badge.

 — age 11-15

 ExplorersBoys or girls may be members between ages 11 - 15.
 Their motto is "Be Prepared".
 The emphasis is on small group training through youth leadership in outdoor activities such as camping, hiking, canoeing and backpacking.
 Small groups called Patrols of 6 to 8 members are led by a Patrol Leader whose responsibility it is for discipline, activity planning and training their Patrol members.
 The Troop is made up of two to four Patrols and is governed by the Court of Honour.

 — age 15-17

 Senior ExplorersA section for 15 - 17 year olds in which they become increasingly responsible for their own management and programming.
 Their motto is "Be Prepared".
 They are encouraged to help with the younger sections and may continue as Patrol Leaders.
-They complete their First Class and then work on the bushman's Thong with the highest award being the St George Award, comparable in standard to the Duke of Edinburgh Gold Award.
+They complete their First Class and then work on the bushman's Thong with the highest award being the St George Award.
+Senior Explorers are also encouraged to earn the Duke of Edinburgh Award.
 Senior Explorers focus their attention on First Class Requirements.

 — age 17+